Winter Sleep (film)

-Winter Sleep (Kış Uykusu [ˈkɯʃ ujkuˈsu]) is a 2014 Turkish drama film directed by Nuri Bilge Ceylan, adapted from the novella "The Wife" by Anton Chekhov and one subplot of The Brothers Karamazov by Fyodor Dostoyevsky.
+Winter Sleep (Kış Uykusu [ˈkɯʃ ujkuˈsu]) is a 2014 Turkish drama film directed by Nuri Bilge Ceylan, adapted from the novella "The Wife" by Anton Chekhov and one subplot of The Brothers Karamazov by Fyodor Dostoevsky.
 The story is set in Anatolia and examines the significant divide between the rich and the poor as well as the powerful and the powerless in Turkey.
-It stars Haluk Bilginer, Demet Akbag and Melisa Sözen.
+It stars Haluk Bilginer, Demet Akbağ and Melisa Sözen.

 Ceylan had long wished to adapt "The Wife", and shot it in Cappadocia.
 At the 2014 Cannes Film Festival, the film won the Palme d'Or and the FIPRESCI Prize.
+The film was selected as the Turkish entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.

 Plot

 Aydın, a former actor, owns a mountaintop hotel in Cappadocia, as well as several properties which he rents out to local tenants.
 He leads a more idyllic life than most people around him in the region.
 Educated and wealthy, he spends his time writing columns for a local newspaper and researching the history of Turkish theater, of which he hopes to write a book someday.

 One day, Aydın and his assistant Hidayet are driving down to the village when a stone shatters the window.
 It was thrown by İlyas, the son of İsmail, one of Aydın's tenants who is several months behind in the rent.
 When Hidayet confronts the father, it turns out that Aydın's people had already sent a collection agency that took İsmail's television and refrigerator, with İsmail getting beaten up by the police for resisting.
 The situation escalates until İsmail's brother Hamdi intervenes.

 Hamdi, the eager-to-please local imam, brings the young İlyas to Aydın in an attempt to make amends for the glass-breaking incident.
 However, this only serves to annoy Aydin, inspiring him to write a column on how an imam should really give a proper example to their community.
 At first, his sister Necla wonders why Aydın does not use his writing talent in a better place than the local newspaper.
 Later, she reverses her view and tells him that he is just superficially and sentimentally criticising other people from his comfortable armchair.
 This results in a long chain of snide remarks made back and forth at each other.
 This reversal occurs after Necla mentions to Aydın's wife Nihal that Necla might be better off going back to her ex-husband, after which Nihal tells Necla that she is free to leave even though it is a stupid idea.